jackyscript/jackyscript/content/blog/fp.md

 # Functional programming in action - Side effects

-Recently I found something interesting, when working with the Nuxt framework and `useAsyncData`.
+Recently, I encountered something puzzling while working with the Nuxt framework and `useAsyncData`.

+I had a page where I wanted to display information about the current page out of a total number of pages.
+Strangely, it only worked if I refreshed the page, but would break when navigating to it from another page.

+That was when I recalled a lesson from my journey into functional programming: avoid relying on side effects whenever possible.

+In this case, applying a basic principle of functional programming fortunately fixed my program.

 But before I begin let's start slowly with some basic explanations.